 Good quality, standard hard shoulders and road lanes are considered to play an important role in ensuring both efficient and fluid traffic flow and the safety of all road users (FHWA, 2007; RISER, 2005; Stamatiadis et al., 2009).
 For example, the right (outside) shoulder of a motorway has a number of significant functions: providing a stopping area for vehicles in the event of an emergency or breakdown; enabling vehicles to maneuver to prevent collision; helping drivers successfully contend with situations of momentary loss of control or correcting driving errors; serving as an area for requisite roadside maintenance; supporting the pavement structure and water drainage; and more (MOT, 2018).
 Numerous studies have shown that the width of the shoulder has a direct impact on the occurrence of road accidents.
 In fact, a correlation has been found between reducing the width of a shoulder and an increased risk of accidents (e.g., Council and Stewart, 1999; Gitelman et al., 2018; Stamatiadis et al., 2009).

-However, due to steadily-increasing congestion on the main road network, extra uses of the motorway space were introduced in the past decades, e.g., buses running on shoulders (FHWA, 2016; Gitelman et al., 2016).
+However, due to steadily increasing congestion on the main road network, in recent decades the motorway has been put to additional uses, e.g., buses running on the shoulders (FHWA, 2016; Gitelman et al., 2016).

 Based on the accumulated experience of developed countries, in all functional states of a motorway – the typical cross-section, the as-built cross-section, or preferential lanes – it is important to ensure that the right shoulder is at least 3m wide or more (e.g., Caltrans, 2018; CEDR, 2012; FHWA, 2016).